albatros13/spam-classifier/README.md

 # Usage examples
 After installation, call `$ train` to train the classifier on data in the current folder and output to the default model file.
-Alternatively, provide the path to the training data and/or
+Alternatively, provide the path to the training data and/or the output file name, e.g. `$ train "c:/" my_model.mdl`

-`$ predict "Dear Winner, we wish to congratulate and inform you that your email address has won ($2,653,000 two million six hundred and fifty three thousand US Dollars)" `
+To estimate the probability of an email being spam, call `predict` followed by the email text, e.g., `$ predict "Dear Winner, we wish to congratulate and inform you that your email address has won ($2,653,000 two million six hundred and fifty three thousand US Dollars)" `

 ## Input
-For spam classifier training, call `train`.
-The command invokes the `train_and_save` function; its `data_path` parameter expects a path to a folder with the following structure:
+The `train` entry point invokes the `train_and_save` function; its `data_path` parameter expects a path to a folder with the following structure:
 ```
 training_data
     spam